dmbarbour/glas/docs/GrammarLogicProg.md

 The module layer compiles grammars to an AST or intermediate language.
 A lot of processing is still needed: partial evaluation, verification of assertions, analysis of types, translation to machine code and accelerated representations, compression of similar definitions, and so on.
 Ideally, all of these steps are 'incremental' in context of persistent memoization tables, such that a change to a source file rarely requires rebuilding an entire application.
 But how do we design for incremental compilation?

 Identifying 'cliques' - subsets of mutually recursive definitions - is likely an important part of incremental compilation.
 Additionally, we might need to rely on secure-hash content addressing instead of allocation of anonymous namespaces.

+### Procedural and Multi-Process Programming

+I propose to develop a procedural sublanguage that compiles into a state machine for use within a transaction loop.
+This allows for more comfortable use of filesystem and network APIs, in particular for synchronous request-response interactions outside of a transaction.

+With a few tweaks and conventions, this might extend to multi-process programs, using 'fork' to choose between subprocesses performing different subtasks or threads.

+### Avoid Primitives?

+It is feasible to model all language primitives as binding various names from the namespace.
+This requires support for higher-order program expression.
+It might be feasible to express this as a combinatory logic, without naming parameters or explicitly describing the environment.